Everything we know after Damien Bendall is charged with four counts of murder

 The circumstances around the deaths are still yet to be established, with police appealing for any witnesses or anyone who may have any information which could help the investigation to come forwards.

-However, new information is coming to light as the murder investigation continues and today the man arrested has been named and it has emerged that the woman who died may have been pregnant.
+However, new information is coming to light as the murder investigation continues and today the man arrested appeared in court and it has emerged that the woman who died may have been pregnant.

 Police officers made the grim discovery of the four bodies after officers were called to Chandos Crescent over ‘concerns for safety’ of those inside a house on the street.